Integralist/integralist.co.uk/content/posts/git-internals.md

 If we look back at the earlier directory tree (which we printed after running `git init`), we'll notice that although there is a `.git/refs/heads` directory, there is no `master` file.
 A file called `master` won't exist in that subdirectory _until_ I make my first commit.

+> [!NOTE]
-> Note: if you recall from earlier I said that the `refs/heads` subdirectory was essentially a synonym for 'branches' created locally for this project.
+> if you recall from earlier I said that the `refs/heads` subdirectory was essentially a synonym for 'branches' created locally for this project.
 Hence, the default file referenced by the `HEAD` file is `master` (because it's referencing the `master` branch).

 Let's now create a commit so that we can see a `refs/heads/master` file and what it points to...